top of page

 When to Seek Help

-Grief is not a problem to be solved—but sometimes, it can become overwhelming.
+Grief is not a problem to be solved, but sometimes it can become overwhelming.
 If you’re finding it hard to function day-to-day, experiencing prolonged numbness, or feeling stuck in despair, professional support can help you move forward with compassion and clarity.

 Whether you’re in the early days of loss or still carrying pain from long ago, Life Psychology is here for you.
 Grief is a natural response to love and connection.
 With time, care, and support, it is possible to find hope again.